-The inflorescence is a vertical spike of very small stalked flowers at the top of the stem, with most flowers widely spaced.
+The inflorescence is a vertical spike (a raceme) of very small stalked flowers at the top of the stem, with most flowers widely spaced.
 The flowering stem is hairy with glandular hairs.

 Habitat: Twoleaf Miterwort is a woodland plant that likes dappled sunlight in the spring and tolerates more shady conditions later.
 It likes moist soils in marshes, open woods, ravines and forests - wet mesic to dry mesic.
 It does not produce stolons as some other Mitella species do.
 In the Garden you may see these plants any time between mid-May and the end of June.

 Names: The genus Mitella, is derived from the Greek mitra, meaning 'mitre or cap' which the seed head resembles.
 The species diphylla, is from the Greek di, meaning 'two' and phyllon, meaning 'leaf', and referring to the two leaves of the flowering stem.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: See notes at page bottom.